Is the Can Worse Than the Soda?

-By Soulskill from Slashdot's keep-it-fair department
+By Soulskill from Slashdot's drink-slurm-it's-highly-addictive department